pberba/pberba.github.io/security/_posts/2025-11-15-playing-with-hidden-applescripts.md

 osascript good.scpt
 ```

-The commands above we do the following:
+The commands above do the following:
 1. Create two scripts `bad.scpt` and `good.scpt`
-2. We compile `bad.scpt` and set the output to the resource fork of `good.scpt`
+2. Compile `bad.scpt` into the resource fork of `good.scpt`
-3. We inspect the contents of `good.scpt` and see that both the data and the hash are unchanged
+3. Inpsect the contents of `good.scpt` and see that both the data and the hash are unchanged
-4. However, when we try to execute `osascript good.scpt`, the hidden payload is what is executed.
+4. If you execute `osascript good.scpt`, the hidden payload is what is executed.

 ![](/assets/posts/20251115/00-demo.png)

-We can see the the hidden AppleScript in `good.scpt/..namedfork/rsrc`, and this is what is executed.
+We can see the the hidden AppleScript in `good.scpt/..namedfork/rsrc`

 ![](/assets/posts/20251115/01-xxd.png)

 The usage of named forks is not new.
 S1 has previously analyzed [a sample hides a second payload in the named fork.](https://www.sentinelone.com/labs/resourceful-macos-malware-hides-in-named-fork/).
 Another similar example is [RustyAttr](https://www.group-ib.com/blog/stealthy-attributes-of-apt-lazarus/), where scripts were stored in the extended attributes.
-A notable difference between these previous examples and this techinque, is that the payload doesn't need to be extracted from the resource fork or extended attribute.
+A notable difference between previous examples and this techinque, is that the payload doesn't need to be extracted from the resource fork or extended attribute.
 It looks like `osascript` will automatically detect the hidden payload and execute it.

 There isn't a lot of documentation on this.
 Based on [AppleScript Definitive Guide - Compiled Script File Formats](https://litux.nl/mirror/applescriptdefinitiveguide/applescpttdg2-CHP-3-SECT-5.html#applescpttdg2-CHP-3-SECT-5.1)  the use of resource forks is a legacy feature that has been deprecated but supported for backwards compatibility.
 At the time of writing, our testing finds that the compiled applescript always takes priority over the original file.